I first presented it at in 2021. You can watch the recording on the official conference website:

 This can be good in some ways.
 When we write a function like

-fetchUserData() we don’t have to define the size, shape, or colour of it.
+fetchUserData() we don’t have to define its size, shape, or colour of it.
 It’s just a simple function floating in machine land.

-If you already know what’s this function is and how it works and where its located, this level of brevity is great.
+If you already know what this function is and how it works and where it located, this level of brevity is great.

 But imagine someone new to programming who has never written a function to fetch user data, and has no pre-existing mental model of how it might work.

 One of the easiest and most effective ways to make it comprehensible to them is to explain it in familiar terms…